Likeness30/StegHub_DevOps-Cloud_Engineering/LAMP_STACK/README.md

 ```
 sudo chown -R $USER:$USER /var/www/projectlamp
 ```
-2. Create and open a new configuration file in apache’s “sites-available” directory using vim. go into the file created
+* 2. Create and open a new configuration file in apache’s “sites-available” directory using vim. go into the file created

 ```
 sudo vim /etc/apache2/sites-available/projectlamp.conf
 ```

-then paste in the bare-bones configuration below:
+Then paste in the bare-bones configuration below:

 ```
 <VirtualHost *:80>